General Linear Model

 Differently to standard R naming system, contrasts variables are always named with the name of the factor and progressive numbers from 1 to K-1, where K is the number of levels of the factor.

-In reading the contrast labels, one should interpret the (1,2,3) code as meaning “the mean of the levels 1,2, and 3 pooled toghether”.
+In reading the contrast labels, one should interpret the (1,2,3) code as meaning “the mean of the levels 1,2, and 3 pooled together”.
 If factor levels 1,2 and 3 are all levels of the factor in the samples, (1,2,3) is equivalent to “the mean of the sample”.
 For example, for a three levels factor, a contrast labeled 1-(1,2,3) means that the contrast is comparing the mean of level 1 against the mean of the sample.
 For the same factor, a contrast labeled 1-(2,3) indicates a comparison between level 1 mean and the subsequent levels means pooled together.

 Covariates Scaling

-Continuous variables can be Centered, standardized (z-scores), log-transformed (Log) or used as they are (none).
+Continuous variables can be Centered, standardized (z-scores), log-transformed (Log) or used as they are (Original).
 The default is centered because it makes our lives much easier when there are interactions in the model, and do not affect the B coefficients when there are none.
 Thus, if one is comparing results with other software that does not center the continuous variables, without interactions in the model one would find only a discrepancy in the intercept, because in GAMLj the intercept represents the expected value of the dependent variable for the average value of the independent variable.
-If one needs to unscale the variable, simply select none.
+If one needs to unscale the variable, simply select Original.

 Covariates conditioning rules how the model is conditioned to different values of the continuous independent variables in the simple effects estimation and in the plots when there is an interaction in the model.